brnt/openwrt-hd44780/README.md

 The command characters must be encoded with `string.format()`.
 Note that in Lua you must call `flush()` to end the command input and start another set of input (data this time).

-Newline characters are automatically converted to the LCD's next line command, so the output here would be:

-    hello world
-    0.13524234984187

 Wiring Instructions
 -------------------